 We compiled data throughout the year.
 However, in preparing to publish this report we were confronted by an unanticipated challenge.
-In March, the Tribe's computer network was attacked by ransomware.
-As a result of that event the Court has lost access to our database where we store and compile statistics used in this and other reports.
-As of the date of printing this report we still do not have access to that information, so the data we currently have is incomplete.
-When the Court's database is restored we will update this report with the other points of data and post it on the Tribe's website.
-We apologize for the inconvenience.
+In March 2019, the Tribe's computer network was attacked by ransomware.
+As a result of that event, the Court lost access to our database where we store and compile statistics used for this and other reports.
+As of the date of printing this report, all of the data that can be recovered has been recovered.
+The data below represents the most accurate information we can provide.

-Based on the data we do have we can report that in 2019 the Tribal Court presided over 438 active cases.
+Based on the data we do have we can report that in 2020 the Tribal Court presided over 370 active cases.
 In the graph below, these cases are shown by specific type showing the diversity of impact and areas of authority within the Court.